atyre0/CutClean/README.md

 # CutClean

 Killing cows and mining smeltable ores will get them automatically cooked/smelted.
+Also, Looting and Fortune I, II, III will give the appropiate amount of materials dropped.

 ## Installation
 Download the plugin from the releases tab, or compile the plugin yourself with maven.